-Some experience of working with young people in the outdoors is essential.
+- Experience in working with young people in the outdoors is essential

-Personal experience in a broad range of outdoor activities e.g. walking, climbing, watersports, caving, archery, environmental activities, expeditions etc.
+- Personal experience in a broad range of outdoor activities e.g. walking, climbing, canoeing, orienteering, mountain biking, caving, archery, environmental activities, expeditions etc.

-Some National Governing Body qualifications or evidence of training in areas such as: SPA/CWA, UKCC Level 2 or Paddlesport Instructor, GNAS, Summer ML, LCMLA Level 1, D of E Supervisor.
+- Some National Governing Body qualifications or evidence of training in areas such as: Climbing Wall Leader, SPA, Rock climbing Instructor, GNAS, UKCC Level 2 coach, Local Cave Leader, Summer Mountain Leader, BOF etc.

 There should be a willingness to extend the range of experience and to undertake further training as required.

 Excellent interpersonal skills and a mature disposition are key qualities for this post.
+They are just as significant as specific NGB qualifications.
 Applicants must have enthusiasm, empathy and patience to understand and work effectively with children and young people in the outdoor environment.
 A high standard of personal discipline and professionalism are required.
-All instructing staff must to be able to work on their own and in a small team.
+All instructing staff must be able to work on their own and in a small team.
 Applicants need to be able to understand and communicate the value and benefits of Outdoor Education and support the Christian ethos of the centre.

 The appointment is full time.
-It is hoped that the post will be made permanent to the right candidate who can demonstrate their abilities and successfully completes their probation period.
-It is also possible to negotiate a fixed term contract of a good duration for suitable candidates.
+It is hoped that the post will be made permanent to the right candidate who successfully completes their probation period.
+Alternatively, a fixed term contract of a good duration may be negotiated.

 - Fully furnished separate accommodation.